 The most important doctor during your stay in Hungary is your local General Practitioner („Háziorvos”).
 Everyone belongs to a specific GP based on their address, and you need to visit him/her at first in most cases.
 After examining you, the GP will send you to a specialist on your problem with a medical referral or prescribe you the necessary medicines.
 They are also able to issue sick leave papers, which is needed if you missed a few days from work due to illness.

-If you don’t know who your GP is, you should send an email to firstname.lastname@example.org that includes the following:
+If you don’t know who your GP is, or you need help booking an appointment you should send an email to firstname.lastname@example.org that includes the following:

 Based on this information, we will shortly provide you with their name and their office hours.
 If the doctor doesn’t speak English, we can also help you with translation.
 If you need help with appointments, please send us a screenshot of your timetable from Neptun!

 You can find the GPs of your dormitories:

 |–||The district GP of Visit hostel refuses to treat foreign students.
 If you live in Visit and need to see a GP please send an emailt to the MedHelp Team.||–||–|